suthatta/databases/Week1/README.md

 ## Pre-Class Preparation
 - Install MySQL using the following [official docs](https://dev.mysql.com/downloads/mysql/) -- **5.7**, there's currently some issues with 8.0
-- Install MySQL Workbench (graphical client, optional) **Make a note of the root password either given to you or set by you during the installation**
+- Install MySQL Workbench (graphical client, optional) <br>
+*Make a note of the root password either given to you or set by you during the installation*

 Before arriving to class on Sunday, please watch all of the videos in [this video playlist](https://www.lynda.com/SharedPlaylist/0299ced540444d7197460e7f1f74ddab) on Lynda.
 If you actually manage to watch them all and understand everything,